Monopoles, twisted integral homology, and Hirsch algebras: Twisting sequences for general dg-algebras

 Working integrally, we have no such luck, because the cup product does not commute on the nose: in fact, if $x$ is an odd-degree cycle, $x^2$ might even define a non-zero (2-torsion) class in cohomology.
 To prevent this, we should ask that there is a chain $y$ with $dy + x^2 = 0$, which we then need to incorporate into our twisted differential.
 We then need additional chains to cancel out the contribution from $xy + yx$ and $y^2$, and so on.

 Starting with a degree-3 cycle as our basic twist, this leads us to the definition of twisting sequence for a dg-algebra.
-To set conventions, in this section all dg-algebras graded over $\mathbb{Z}$, the differential has degree $+1$, and all dg-modules are left modules, so that
+First, let us set conventions.
+In what follows, all dg-algebras are graded over $\Bbb Z$ and the differential has degree $+1$, satisfying $d(ab) = (da)b + (-1)^{|a|} a (db)$.